 Planning to go to the Balloon Fiesta next year?

 Stay at the Bottger Mansion of Old Town Bed & Breakfast!
 It’s centrally located in Albuquerque, right in Old Town.
 With over 100 shops, galleries, restaurants, and museums in the Old Town historic district, there’s plenty to do when you’re not at the Balloon Fiesta.
-It’s not too early to make your reservations to stay next year.
+If you sign up for our vacation guide and newsletter, you will have an opportunity to make your reservations for the Balloon Fiesta before we open availability online.
 Weekends sell out quickly.
-We look forward to hosting your stay next year.
+We look forward to hosting your stay for the Balloon Fiesta or any time.